-We are featuring books and events recommended by our sponsor Eight Cousins Books in Falmouth.
+We are featuring books recommended by our sponsor Eight Cousins Books in Falmouth.

 To follow Eight Cousins on Facebook, Twitter or Pinterest, click on the links below.